simonmichael/hledger/doc/SPEC-lots.md

   transactions still display in their mostly-original form.
-  For an *unpriced* fee, the printed dispose fragment carries an explicit lot reference and no price; on re-read, `processDisposePosting` accepts such a priceless disposal when a non-asset posting receives the same commodity and quantity (a fee counterpart, mirroring the classification rule), so this form round-trips too (#2692).
+  For an *unpriced* fee, the printed dispose fragment carries an explicit lot reference and no price; on re-read, `processDisposePosting` accepts such a priceless disposal when the entry's non-asset postings receive the same commodity in the same total quantity as its priceless disposals (an in-kind
+  outflow: a fee, a donation, etc - possibly split across several postings), so this form round-trips too (#2692).
+Priceless disposals whose units are not received by non-asset postings (eg a sale missing its price) are still errors.

 ### Per-lot disposal/transfer splits